yiwei-ellen/MoodBoard/README.md

 It will be really nice if individual cards can display the special generated color but with python+html only, it is challenging to pass in a variable into html tag

 ## Files:
-web_project: a django project folder
+* web_project: django project folder
 * emotion-detect.py: the python code which builds the emotion detection model in /web_project/main/model.h5

 ## Credits: